 Lastly we take a look where the rubber meets the road; placements.

 Bullhorn + Herefish customers have outperformed a normal (just Bullhorn) customer by 11.96% over the past 46 weeks in terms of placements.
 And since COVID, BH+HF customers see an 8.07% advantage using automation.

 If we break down the difference in placements at a per Bullhorn user level, then those customers using Herefish have seen 133.39% more placements in the past 46 weeks and 126.67% since COVID; crazy.

 There are a few moving parts before and after the placement process where routines can really ease friction.
 For interviews, keeping in regular contact before and after with candidates AND hiring managers really helps.
 This reduces no-shows to interviews and helps assess candidate quality and feedback in real-time.
 Overall, this leads to faster placement processes.

 The same applies to post-hire.
 Regularly collecting feedback and staying in touch sets the groundwork for a successful assignment.
 This pays off with less post-hire falloff and a greater likelihood to redeploy those contract employees.

 Recruitment automation has also helped our customers meet increased demand, especially since the onset of COVID.
 Some customers are bursting at the seams to fulfill job orders for high-need roles like nursing, cleaning, logistics and manufacturing.
 Herefish has helped scale these communications and processes across a business under a new load of demand.

 So, can automation change your business?
 Yes.

-It’s my belief that we’re seeing the next level-up for the recruitment industry.
-20 years ago it was the advent of web-based ATSes, 10 years ago, VMS caused a shift and today automation is changing the way recruitment businesses think about day-to-day work, engagement, and experiences.
+It’s my belief that we’re seeing the next level-up for the staffing industry.
+20 years ago it was the advent of web-based ATSes, 10 years ago, VMS caused a shift and today automation is changing the way staffing businesses think about day-to-day work, engagement, and experiences.